adsabs/ADSReferencePipeline/README.md

     $ vim local_config.py # edit, edit

-### Config options for users
-*

 ## Queues
-*
+    - process_references: input filename is collected and processed
+    - reprocess_subset_references: input collection is collected and references are procossed

-### Command lines:
+## Command lines:

-#####To run diagnostics:
+### To run diagnostics:
-* Either supply list of bibcodes or list of source files
+- Either supply list of bibcodes or list of source files
     ```
     python run.py DIAGNOSTICS -b <list of bibcodes separated by spaces>
     python run.py DIAGNOSTICS -s <list of source filenames separated by spaces>
     python run.py DIAGNOSTICS -b <list of bibcodes separated by spaces> -s <list of source filenames separated by spaces>
     ```

-* To check if a source files can be processed by the pipeline (parser is included), use the command
+- To check if a source files can be processed by the pipeline (parser is included), use the command
     ```
     python run.py DIAGNOSTICS -p <source filename>
     ```

     If diagnostics is run without any parameters, count of records in each of the four tables, Reference, History, Resolved, and Compare are displayed.

-#####To resolve references:
+### To resolve references:

-* There are six options:
+- There are six options:

-    1. Specify source files to be processed, regardless of source file format (ie, raw, any flavor xml), use the command
+    1. Specify source files to be processed, regardless of format (ie, raw, any flavor xml), use the command
         ```
         python run.py RESOLVE -s <list of source filenames separated by spaces>
         ```